customs and international trade law, page fura

 Read More >

 Reasonable Care & Informed Compliance are the mantras of an effective compliance program.
-We have conducted scores of internal compliance reviews as well as successfully represented numerous companies before U.S. Customs & Border Protection (CBP) in its Compliance/Focused Assessment Programs.
+We have conducted scores of internal compliance reviews as well as successfully represented numerous companies before U.S. Customs & Border Protection (CBP) in its Compliance Reviews & Assessment Programs.

 > Close